 Owning this free printable bariatric food journal can’t make you lose weight, but using it is certain to help.

-Writing down what you eat is a form of accountability….whether you ever show it to anyone or not.
 Just like taking notes in school, writing reinforces knowledge and awareness.
 And it doesn’t do any good to fudge!